Getting to the International Slavery Museum

 The nearest car parks are located in the Liverpool One complex opposite the entrance to the Albert Dock.
 Q-Park Strand Street has 2000 underground spaces, Q-Park Gradwell Street has 560 multi-storey spaces and Q-Park John Lewis has 580 multi-storey spaces.
 The entrance to the Strand Street car park is opposite the Albert Dock and is accessible from the centre of the road in both directions.
 The Gradwell Street car park is opposite BBC Radio Merseyside and the John Lewis car park is located opposite the Paradise Street bus interchange and the police station.

 Charged car and coach parking is also available at the adjacent King's Dock.

 Blue badge parking spaces

-There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
+There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Dr Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).